Stand by Your Side

-"Stand by Your Side" is a song recorded by Canadian recording artist Celine Dion, for her eight English studio album, One Heart (2003).
+"Stand by Your Side" is a song by Canadian singer Celine Dion, from her eight English studio album, One Heart (2003).
 It was written by Paul Barry, Mark Taylor, and produced by Taylor and Humberto Gatica.
 The moving ballad sees Dion promising to someone who has been deeply wounded that she will comfort and support it.
 It was released on 15 September 2003 as the third (promotional only) single from the album, in the United States.
 "Stand by Your Side" reached number 17 on the US Hot Adult Contemporary Tracks.

 Background and composition

 On 16 September 2003, Dion's official website announced that the ballad was selected as the next single for adult contemporary radio in North America.

 "Stand by Your Side" was written by Mark Taylor and Paul Barry, who also wrote Cher's smash hit, "Believe" while production was handled by Taylor and Humberto Gatica.
 It is a pop ballad, where Dion promises someone who has been deeply wounded that she will comfort and support them.